Thursday, 30 September 2021

 And yet I thoroughly enjoyed it!
 Full marks to Ron and Russell Mael for daring to be different and the film was whimsical and full of symbolism.
 And we talked about it all the way home in the car, it’s one of those puzzling films that stay in your mind long after you have watched it.

 And so to the robin.
 James woke early on Friday morning to hear the tell-tale noises of scuffling which meant that one of the cats had captured an unfortunate creature and brought it home on a deadly play date.
 He found a seemingly dead robin sprawled on its front at the foot of the bed, with a wide-eyed Flora pouncing on it.
 It was very early so rather than dispose of it immediately, James put the waste paper basket upside down over it to prevent Flora from dismembering it, and went back to bed.
 When he woke up again he heard little noises inside the basket and sure enough the robin was hopping about and pooping on the carpet.
-He carefully took it outside and put it on the shed roof, from where it hopped onto the fence and gave him a stare of gratitude before flying away.
+He carefully took it outside and put it on the shed roof, from where it hopped onto the fence and allegedly gave him a look of gratitude before flying away.
 The most remarkable thing is that it was so unscathed when so many of its feathers had been left in our bedroom!

-Thursday 2 September 2021
+Thursday, 2 September 2021

 A bit of New Zealand in Dundee